Connect with us

 World Cup Dream – Potential Career-Defining Achievement

-Ronaldo has won every single piece of silverware there is to win in club football, conquering the Champions League with two different clubs and wrapping up league titles in three of Europe’s top-five divisions.
+Ronaldo has won loads of trophies in club football, conquering the Champions League with two different clubs and grabbing league titles in three of Europe’s top-five divisions.

 In addition to countless individual accomplishments, including his record-breaking tally in international football, the Portugal captain also boasts the European Championship crown in his glittering trophy cabinet.